1992

 tracks such as In Your Room, Condemnation, I Feel You and

-Walking In My Shoes absolutely mirrors the intensity of the music.
+Walking in My Shoes absolutely mirrors the intensity of the music.

 Obviously there is a degradation in his vocals during some of the live